tidyverse/rvest/cran-comments.md

 * checking CRAN incoming feasibility ...
 NOTE

-  .This is a new submission. html and httr are not spelling mistakes.
+  html and httr are not spelling mistakes.

 ## Downstream dependencies

-This is a new package so there are no downstream dependencies.
+There are no downstream dependencies.